remnrem/luna-doc/docs/ref/intervals.md

 individuals.
 One or more annotation classes must be set as _seeds_;
 during randomisation, seeds are shuffled to generate empirical null distributions for evaluated metrics.
-Shuffling all events together largely preserves the inter-event time distribution.
-One exception is that annotations will "wrap" around if shuffled past the end of the analysed region (i.e. they will appear near the start of the analysis region).
+Shuffling all events together largely preserves the inter-event time distribution (one exception is that annotations will "wrap" around if shuffled past the end of the analysed region (i.e. they will appear near the start of the analysis region).

 _Background intervals and shuffling_

 By default, the analysis region spans from 0 seconds (EDF start) to the end of the last annotation.
-Alternatively, a set of "background" annotations can be specified explicitly (the `bg` option) such that only annotations that fall within a background interval (e.g. all QC+ NREM epochs) are included.
-Shuffling occurs only _within_ each contiguous background region.
-Note that both test and background annotations are "flattened" prior to analysis, i.e.  merging overlapping and contiguous annotations of the same class into a single interval/segment.
+Alternatively, a set of _background_ annotations can be specified explicitly (the `bg` option) such that only annotations that fall within a background interval (e.g. all QC+ NREM epochs) are included.
+Shuffling then occurs only _within_ each contiguous background region.
+Note that both test and background annotations are _flattened_ prior to analysis, i.e.  merging overlapping and contiguous annotations of the same class into a single interval/segment.

 By default, seeds are shuffled by a